fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 * Each cell has it’s clear position that can be addressed.

-* The only difference is also here all elements have to be the same type and it can be rectangular, with arbitrary sizes.
+* The only difference (to a chessboard...) is also here all elements have to be the same type and it can be rectangular, with arbitrary sizes.

 ---